What if I told you that you are stranded on an island without any coffee? You are losing your mind naturally.

 The Final Verdict

 This compact, sturdy designed coffee maker is a strong contender for the outdoors venturing, camping wilderness extraordinaire as well as the long road traveler or fishing fanatic.
-Its easy to use, easy to clean.
+Its compact enough to even rest under your cabinets if you want to use it at home.
+Its easy to use, and easy to clean.
 It comes with a in industry leading power packed lithium ion rechargeable battery that brews a hot cup of coffee every single time.
 While the price is a little heavy compared to most travel coffee makers, if you need a hot cup of coffee anytime anywhere then this may be the coffee maker for you.
 Convinced?